Silent-Watcher/silent-watcher/README.md

 - 🧠  I'm learning everything about holy JavaScript
 - 🤝  I'm open to collaborating on open source projects
 - 👀 I’m interested in programming(backend)
+- 📫 How to reach me in my bio
 - ⚡  The Rumbling Survivor

 <p align="center"> 🥷 Programming, like the Uchiha Sharingan, unveils hidden insights, allowing you to see beyond the surface and innovate.</p>